 However, be sure to consult with a doctor before incorporating cinnamon supplements into your daily routine to avert adverse effects.

-Cinnamon with its sweet and savoury flavour is easy and versatile to add to a diet plan.
+Cinnamon with its sweet and savory flavor is easy and versatile to add to a diet plan.
 Here are some ways:

 Sprinkle cinnamon on your morning coffee, tea, or hot chocolate for a flavourful boost.

-Add a dash of cinnamon to oatmeal or yogurt for extra flavour and a healthful twist.
+Add a dash of cinnamon to oatmeal or yogurt for extra flavor and a healthful twist.

 Blend cinnamon into fruit or vegetable smoothies for added taste and benefits.

-Incorporate cinnamon into baked goods, such as muffins and cookies, or add it to savoury dishes like stews and curries.
+Incorporate cinnamon into baked goods, such as muffins and cookies, or add it to savory dishes like stews and curries.

 Brew cinnamon sticks in hot water to make a soothing and healthful tea.